 Colorful Nahal Betzet National Park

-This section of Nahal Betzet is incredibly beautiful, although it must once have been even more beautiful before much of the stream disappeared when its water was used for irrigation.
+The two sections of Nahal Betzet described below are incredibly beautiful, although they must once have been even more beautiful before much of the stream disappeared when its water was used for irrigation.
 However, pumped water is now introduced into a small part of the stream bed.
 Two hikes are described.
-One starts from the parking lot at Kibbutz Elon, descends to the spring and covers part of the stream bed.
-In terms of beauty, this hike is very adequate.
-The second starts from the parking lot at the Daniela Ruins close to Garanot Hagalil and goes along the stream bed to Kibbutz Elon.
-Hence, it also covers the area of the first hike.
+One starts from the parking lot at Kibbutz Elon, descends to the spring and walks along part of the stream bed.
+This hike is more than adequate to appreciate the beauty of this area.
+The second hike starts from the parking lot at the Daniela Ruins close to Garanot Hagalil and proceeds along the stream bed to Kibbutz Elon.
+Thus, it also covers the area of the first hike.
 This is obviously a longer hike and you will need to figure out how to get back to your car.

 SHORTER HIKE FROM KIBBUTZ ELON

 Type of hike: There and back the same way.

 Difficulty: Initially an easy paved path but with a significant incline from the kibbutz down to the spring and then an easy footpath by the stream.